-different patent documents belonging to him/her) in inventor records.
+Finally, we fish from a recent publicly available dataset by Pellegrino et al. (2019).
+These authors also exploit WIPO's PCT unit record data and information listed in applications to disambiguate inventors' names.
+Inventor disambiguation refers to the identification of unique inventors that are listed in multiple patents without a pre-existing identifier.
+This is of utmost importance given the presence of homonymy (two different inventors with the same name and surname) and spelling variations (the same inventor is spelled differently, for many potential reasons-such as spelling mistakes, in different patent documents belonging to him/her) in inventor records.
 In essence, the authors applied machine learning techniques and the rich information contained in patent documents to infer who is who among inventors in PCT applications.
 This dataset allows us to track migrant inventors over time and across space.
-As immigrant inventors tend to be more productive than natives (Bernstein et al. 2018; Hunt 2015; Hunt and Gauthier-Loiselle 2010; Pellegrino et al. 2019), name disambiguation can deliver important differences in immigrant stocks across regions with respect to simply counting the number of patents these migrants produce.
+As immigrant inventors tend to be more productive than natives (Bernstein et al., 2018; Hunt, 2015; Hunt & Gauthier-Loiselle, 2010; Pellegrino et al., 2019), name disambiguation can deliver important differences in immigrant stocks across regions with respect to simply counting the number of patents these migrants produce.